supersimplesuper/docs/website/docs/software_partners/index.md

 ## Explanations

 - Read a [high level overview](/software_partners/explanations/overview/index.html) of the steps required to integrate your software with SuperAPI.
-- Ready to go deeper?
-We have a [detailed guide](/software_partners/explanations/detailed_guide/index.html) on how to integrate your software.
 - What is the [difference between product keys and partner keys?](/software_partners/explanations/product_vs_partner_api_keys/index.html)
 - What is the difference between [partners, employers, employees and onboarding sessions](/software_partners/explanations/understanding_super_api_entities/index.html)?
 - Understand the [employer status](/software_partners/explanations/working_with_the_employer_status/index.html) fields so that you can customise your UI